extendi/react-gate/site/README.md

 ### The Goal

-``ReactGate`` provides a backend-indipendent solution, you can even choose not to use backend at all.
+``ReactGate`` provides a backend-independent solution, you can even choose not to use backend at all.

 This library provides a React component called Gate, as the name suggest, you can use the component to deny the access to certain parts of your application according to provided configuration.